Analysis of Optimization Algorithms via Sum-of-Squares: Introduction

-\paragraph{Integral quadratic constraints. } Another principled approach that uses SDPs to analyze iterative optimization algorithms was introduced in the recent work of Lessard et al.~\cite{lessard}.
-In the setting of \cite{lessard}, the minimizers of the function of interest are mapped to the fixed points of a discrete-time linear dynamical system with a nonlinear feedback law, whose convergence is then analyzed using integral quadratic constraints (IQCs).
+\paragraph{Integral Quadratic Constraints. } A competing approach that uses SDPs to analyze iterative optimization algorithms was introduced in \cite{lessard}.
+In this setting, the minimizers of the function of interest are mapped to the fixed points of a discrete-time linear dynamical system with a nonlinear feedback law, whose convergence is then analyzed using integral quadratic constraints (IQCs).
 The IQC approach allows one to derive analytical and numerical upper bounds on the convergence rates for various algorithms by solving small SDPs.
 For instance, in \cite{lessard}, algorithms considered include the gradient method, the heavy-ball method, Nesterov's accelerated method (and related variants) applied to smooth and strongly convex functions.

 The line of research initiated in \cite{lessard} has been generalized further in various directions.
 Some notable examples include the convergence analysis of the ADMM method \cite{NLRPJ}, the case of non-strongly convex objective functions \cite{Faz18}, the generalization to stochastic algorithms \cite{HSL}, and the design of first-order optimization algorithms \cite{Faz18sos}.
 In addition, an approach drawing upon ideas from both the PEP and IQC frameworks, and comparison between these, was proposed in \cite{TVSL}.